The Great British Bake Off series 12: Episode 2: Biscuits

-For the signature challenge, the bakers were tasked with making twenty-four identical Brandy snaps in two hours.
-The technical challenge, set by Paul, required the bakers to make twelve sandwiched jammy biscuits, consisting of two baked biscuits, jam, and buttercream, in one hour and forty-five minutes.
-For the showstopper challenge, the bakers needed to create a three-dimensional biscuit replica of a favorite childhood toy in four hours.
-The replica needed to have an interactive element.
+For the signature challenge, the bakers were tasked with making 24 identical brandy snaps in 2 hours.
+The technical challenge, set by Paul, required the bakers to make 12 sandwiched jammy biscuits, consisting of two baked biscuits, jam, and buttercream, in 1 hour and 45 minutes.
+For the showstopper challenge, the bakers needed to create a three-dimensional biscuit replica of a favorite childhood toy and needed to have an interactive element with it in 4 hours.